Alias (comics): Awards

 The series won the Comics Buyer's Guide Award for "Favorite Comic Series" in 2003, and the Harvey Award for "Best New Series" in 2002.

 The series was also nominated for two Eisner Awards in 2004: "Best Continuing Series" and "Best Serialized Story" (for "The Secret Origin of Jessica Jones" & "Purple" in Alias #22–28).

 In other media

-Alias was adapted into the 2015 first season of the Marvel Cinematic Universe (MCU) Netflix television series Jessica Jones, which was developed by Melissa Rosenberg for ABC Studios and Marvel Television.
-The name change was needed due to the unrelated ABC series Alias, while the character of Carol Danvers was replaced by Trish Walker (a composite character of Danvers, Foolkiller, and Patsy Walker) due to the development of Captain Marvel (2019).
+Alias was adapted into the first season of the Marvel Cinematic Universe television series Jessica Jones.
+Carol Danvers was replaced by Trish Walker (a composite character of Danvers, Foolkiller, and Patsy Walker) due to the simultaneous development of Captain Marvel (2019).